altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Well then..."<br/>

-The letter was laid out on the table.
+The letter was laid out on the table.<br/>

-It was another long winded letter congratulating the victory.
+It was another long winded letter congratulating the victory.<br/>

 At the very end--

 "We will be hosting the founding day festival in April.
 Marie Quatre Argentina is cordially invited to attend.
 This is what father wished for as well.
 I looked forward to the day our family will be gathered once more."<br/>

-Jerome slammed his hand on the table.
+Jerome slammed his hand on the table.<br/>

 "It's a trap!"<br/>

 "Indeed.
 But we can't ignore it too."<br/>

-Evrard frowned.
+Evrard frowned.<br/>

-Eric looked gloomy too.
+Eric looked gloomy too.<br/>

 "That's right...
 It said that it was the wishes of the princess' father... the emperor."<br/>